 56 community gardens totaling 15 acres in eight Boston neighborhoods!

-Explore our vegetable farm, a seasonal grass-fed beef herd, goats, sheep, chickens, and a seasonal farm store.
+Explore our vegetable farm, a seasonal grass-fed beef herd, goats, sheep, chickens, and farm store.

 Follow a trail from the farmstead through restored woodlands to hillside hayfields and pastures, where you’ll enjoy views of Great Blue Hill and the Boston skyline.

 Powisset features a vegetable farm, a seasonal grass-fed beef herd, chickens and pigs, an educational kitchen, and a seasonal farm store.

 Part of the historic Katama Farm on Martha’s Vineyard, featuring a diverse livestock operation, educational garden, popular summer camp, and engaging programs for adults and children.

 Weir River is known for its grass-fed beef herd, family-friendly events, and educational programming featuring a variety of animals.